lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     After just a few GCMC steps,
     the number of molecules starts increasing with time.
-    Once the crack is fully filled with water molecules, the number of molecules reaches a plateau.
+    Once the crack is filled with water molecules, the number of molecules reaches a plateau.

 .. figure:: ../figures/level3/water-adsorption-in-silica/number_evolution-dark.png